StabbyCutyou/0db/README.md

 {"key":"xxx", "data":"yyy"}
 ```

-As 0db is an eventually consistent system, there is no gaurentee that your data will be available to be read at the time your request it.
+As 0db is an eventually consistent system, there is no guarantee that your data will be available to be read at the time your request it.
 In this case, you will receive a response like so:

 ```javascript
 {"key":"xxx", "data":""}